 Speaking at a TED Conference, Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking, said, “There is zero correlation between being the best talker and having the best ideas.”

-Fox News is chock-full of great talkers, but has even one of them ever had a single original great idea—that is, one not parroting a bright idea conceived by someone else?
+Fox News is chock-full of silver-tongued great talkers, but has even one of them ever had a single original great idea—that is, one not parroting a bright idea conceived by someone else?
 However, their mesmerizing appearance is so spellbinding that few viewers ever consider how they would be better served by watching programs hosted by people with better brains but less attractive bodies.

 Physical attractiveness combined with narcissism is a malignant combination that often blinds onlookers, preventing them from seeing even obvious flaws.
 When we are dazzled by the veneer, we often cannot see the rotten core.